-Women's Auxiliary Emergency Loan Fund.-This loan fund was established by the Women's Auxiliary for the College of Mines of El Paso.
+Women's Auxiliary Emergency Loan Fund.-This loan fund was established by the Women's Auxiliary for the Texas Western College.
 Loans are made to needy students of high scholastic standing.
 The fund is administered by a faculty committee.
 For information concerning the terms of this loan fund, consult the Business Manager.